GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Where Is GAD-65 Produced in the Body?

-The GAD-65 enzyme is found mainly in:
+The GAD-65 enzyme is mainly found in two key areas of the body.

 1. Pancreas

 GAD-65 is present in the beta cells of the pancreas, where insulin is produced.
+When autoimmune antibodies target this enzyme, beta cell function gradually declines, leading to reduced insulin production.
+This mechanism is central to Type 1 Diabetes and LADA.

 2. Central Nervous System